helenetran3/helenetran3/README.md

 --->

 🙋‍ **Who am I?**
-- A young woman with a double Master degree and currently a second year Ph.D. student, who is always embracing new opportunities to develop my technical background and personal skills
+- A young woman with a double Master degree and currently a second year Ph.D. student, who embraces any new opportunities to develop my technical background and personal skills
 - Open to the world and love contributing to the well-being of our society
 - Always here to bring my smile and my positivity!